munkhdorj-m/Python-exercise-12-List-2/README.md

 **Problem:**

-Turn every item of a list into its cube.
+Turn every number of a list into its cube.

 **Example:**